 Prevent mold and mildew by wiping up spills immediately with a clean cloth moistened in mineral oil.

 Allow several days for the wood to completely dry out.
 This may be as long as two weeks depending on the humidity level and other conditions in your home.
 If you can still smell an acrid scent, the water has not been fully evaporated from inside of the wood.

-In order to prevent mold and mildew, you must allow all of the water that was in the floor to evaporate completely before refinishing it or lighting a fire inside of your home that could cause fire damage.
-Smoke is a byproduct produced when fire burns wood.
+In order to prevent mold and mildew, you must allow all of the water that was on the floor to evaporate completely before refinishing it or lighting a fire inside of your home that could cause fire damage.
+Smoke is a byproduct produced when the fire burns wood.

 Germ Disinfection Approach